 - anxiety about sex or the relationship

-- certain medications, including some antidepressants
+- certain medications, including

 A vaginal injury can cause intense pain during and after sex.
 Giving birth is a common factor.
 In the immediate postpartum period, females commonly report vaginal pain, including pain related to sex.
 This pain may present in many forms, such as burning during or after sex.